PechayClub/BurnutsPlusTNTandDisparityMod/SECURITY.md

 However we don't support these Minecraft Versions anymore, but there is old MCP for Minecraft 1.14 and 1.15 also if you wan't to use them.

 We also don't support third-party/unoffical maintaining, but you can fork this repository and fix it yourself.
 (You are not allowed to make pull request to fix issues for unsupported versions.)

+As of November 9, 2021 MCPBot has shutdown and can no longer be used.
+Switch to other MCPBot archives instead if you still want to use MCPBot.